top of page

 "I implore Euodia and I implore Syntyche to be of the same mind in the Lord.
 And I urge you also, true companion, help these women who labored with me in the gospel, with Clement also, and the rest of my fellow workers, whose names are in the Book of Life."
 Philippians 4:2-3 NKJV

-Many Bible translations add the idea that the women are arguing or need to work out a disagreement or iron out their differences.
-This seems to be a human interpretation worked into the biblical translation or paraphrase.
+Many Bible translations add the idea that the women are arguing or need to work out a disagreement and stop a dispute:

-Mowczko (7) also reminds us that Philippi was the chief city of Macedonia and that Macedonian women enjoyed greater freedoms, rights, and powers than many other women of the time.
-The wealthy women of Berea, another city of Macedonia, are also seen as influential (Acts 17:4, 12) Macedonian women were active in business, received envoys, built temples, hired guards, and acted as rulers.
-It is very possible that Euodia and Syntyche were overseers, deacons, pastors, or other types of ministry leaders in Philippi.
-The 4th-century archbishop of Constantinople, John Chrysostom, believed Euodia and Syntyche were leaders in the Philippian church, and he compared them to Phoebe, the deacon in Cenchrea who was a wealthy, independent female patron and benefactor of Paul.
+Mowczko (7) tells us that the 4th-century archbishop of Constantinople, John Chrysostom, believed Euodia and Syntyche were patrons, deacons, or leaders in the Philippian church, and he compared them to Phoebe, the deacon in Cenchrea who was a wealthy, independent female patron and benefactor of Paul.

 In fact, according to Mowczko (8), John Chrysostom says nothing about a quarrel between the two women but only notes their virtue.
 He regarded them as "the chief" of the church, the principal or leading members of the church.

-Who is the true yokefellow?
+Who is the true companion/ genuine yokefellow?

-Timothy: It is unlikely that the letter asks Timothy to help the women, since Timothy is listed as a co-writer of the letter, not a recipient.
+• Timothy: It is unlikely that the letter asks Timothy to help the women since Timothy is listed as a co-writer of the letter, not a recipient.
 Timothy travelled with Paul and Silas to Philippi, Thessalonica, and Berea, and Timothy pastored in several places.

-Paul's wife: There is a possibility that Paul was married before he was converted, and that he became unmarried, separated, or widowed once he began his ministry.
+• Paul's wife: There is a possibility that Paul was married before he was converted and that he became unmarried, separated, or widowed once he began his ministry.
 Clement of Alexandria thought that Paul was referring to his own wife when he said his "true companion".

-Luke: Since Luke travels with Paul up to Acts 16 when Lydia becomes a believer, and then Paul travels on without Luke in Acts 17, Luke may have remained for a time in Philippi.
+• Luke: Since Luke travels with Paul up to Acts 16 when Lydia becomes a believer, and then Paul travels on without Luke in Acts 17, Luke may have remained for a time in Philippi.

-Silas: Silas travelled with Paul from Philippi to Thessalonica and Berea, then remained there as the believers helped Paul escape to Athens.
+• Silas: Silas travelled with Paul from Philippi to Thessalonica and Berea, then remained there as the believers helped Paul escape to Athens.
 It's possible Paul's previous mission companion remained somewhere in Macedonia.

 Were Euodia and Syntyche a Couple?